Akwd22/bataille-navale/README.md

 <!-- BUILT WITH -->
 ## Built With

-Entire project was built with pure C and is only compatible with Linux.
+Entire project was built with C and is only compatible with Linux.

 <p align="right">(<a href="#top">back to top</a>)</p>